When: Monday 14 October 2019, 09:30-17:00

 - Kirsty Lingstadt: Head of Digital Library & Deputy Head of Library and University Collections, and Co-Chair of LIBER’s DH working group

-Robin Green, University Librarian, University of Warwick and Chair of RLUK Board
+Robin Green, University Librarian and Director of Knowledge, University of Warwick, and Chair of the RLUK Board

 This symposium will explore some of the recent work undertaken by international research libraries around the role and extent of digital scholarship services and initiatives.